Pete Davidson Is Allegedly Given ‘Star Treatment’ From Lorne Michaels At ‘SNL’

 An earlier article from Page Six also confirmed that the actor had discussed his relationship and eventual split from model Kaia Gerber during the new interview.
 He claimed that they broke up because of her young age and his ongoing struggle with his mental health.

 The comedian has several projects currently in the works outside of NBC.
-Aside from The Suicide Squad, he’ll also appear as Nathan Fillion’s half-brother in an upcoming episode of the ABC drama, The Rookie.
+Aside from The Suicide Squad, he’ll also appear as Nathan Fillion’s half-brother in an upcoming episode of the ABC drama The Rookie.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.